tencentyun/intlcloud-documents/yehe_doc/中间件与通信/邮件推送/快速入门_intl_en.md

 ## Notes
 - You must have the admin permissions on the sender domain.
 - If your domain is hosted on Tencent Cloud, please log in to the [DNSPod console](https://console.cloud.tencent.com/cns) to configure the domain.
 If your domain is hosted on another domain service provider, please configure it according to the checklist.
-- After the domain is configured, synchronization may take five minutes to two hours.
+- After the domain is configured, synchronization may take 5 minutes to 2 hours.
 Please wait patiently for the verification to finish.
 - After the domain verification is completed, do not delete or modify the configured SPF and MX records, otherwise errors may occur when sending emails.
 - Do not use a corporate email domain so as to avoid conflicts between SPF and MX records.
 You can create and use a second-level domain under your existing corporate email domain instead.
 - Each Tencent Cloud account can be configured with up to 10 domains.